The Master Plan - 'Towards 2030'

 The Airport’s Master Plan is a response to the 2003 Government White Paper “The Future of Air Transport”, which projected the demand for aviation growth across the UK up until the year 2030.
 The strategic advantages of Birmingham Airport with its proximity to motorways and the rail network are recognised in the White Paper and it concludes that Birmingham Airport should continue to be developed as the Midlands’ principal international gateway.

 The Master Plan sets out a long term vision for the Airport and recognises the need to manage and mitigate the environmental impact of air transport and airport development.

 The Master Plan includes a number of Airport policies and development proposals, which are illustrated in phased implementation plans covering the period up to the year 2030.
 By meeting regional demand locally, the Airport will reduce unnecessary long-distance surface journeys to other UK airports and generate sustainable long term economic growth locally and regionally.

 We are currently undertaking a review of the master plan to identify what development the airport will require over the next 25-30 years to facilitate the expected growth in passenger numbers.

 Birmingham Airport is in a unique position as in ten years’ time it will become the UK’s only HS2 connected airport, growing the catchment into London with high-speed trains and serving Birmingham from the capital in c30 minutes.
-We’re therefore working on our new master plan to look at options which maximise the benefits of HS2 for Birmingham, the wider region, airlines and passengers, with the aim of publishing a draft master plan for public consultation in Spring 2017.
-This public consultation will ensure that local communities and other stakeholders will have the opportunity to submit comments on any proposals for growth so that they can be taken into account before the final master plan is published towards the end of 2017.
+We’re therefore working on our new master plan to look at options which maximise the benefits of HS2 for Birmingham, the wider region, airlines and passengers, with the aim of publishing a draft master plan for public consultation.
+This public consultation will ensure that local communities and other stakeholders will have the opportunity to submit comments on any proposals for growth so that they can be taken into account before the final master plan is published in 2018.